basho/basho_docs/content/riak/kv/2.0.2/using/cluster-operations/active-anti-entropy.md

 ## AAE and Riak Search

-Riak's AAE subsystem works to repair object inconsistencies both with for normal key/value objects as well as data related to [Riak Search](../../../developing/usage/search).
+Riak's AAE subsystem works to repair object inconsistencies both with for normal key/value objects as well as data related to [Riak search](../../../developing/usage/search).
 In particular, AAE acts on indexes stored in
-[Solr](http://lucene.apache.org/solr/), the search platform that drives Riak Search.
+[Solr](http://lucene.apache.org/solr/), the search platform that drives Riak search.
 Implementation details for AAE and Search can be found in the [Search Details](../../reference/search/#active-anti-entropy-aae) documentation.